Mhalali/Mass_Casualty_Incident_Project/README_DEV.md

     Create a `.env` file in the root directory of the project with the following contents:
     ```bash
     DISCORD_TOKEN=your-discord-bot-token
-    AZURE_SPEECH_KEY=your-azure-speech-key
-    AZURE_REGION=your-azure-region
+    OPENAI_API_KEY=your-openai-api-key
     ```

-    These environment variables are required to authenticate with Discord and Azure.
+    These environment variables are required to authenticate with Discord and OpenAI.

 3. **Install Required Packages:**
     Install the required Python packages by running: